f-hafner/f-hafner.github.io/content/_index.md

       title: Code
       text: |2-
         **[sirup: Simple IP rotation with python](https://github.com/ivory-tower-private-power/sirup)**
-        - A wrapper around the openvpn CLI to connect to VPN servers and rotate the IP address in python programs.
+        - A wrapper around the `openvpn` command line interface to connect to VPN servers and rotate the IP address in python programs.

         I also maintain the following repositories for bibliometric research on the careers for PhD graduates in the United States: